 Get Off To A Safe Start

-Accelerating is something that all drivers do but many are oblivious to the way in which they do it.
-In fact many probably fail to realise that there is a good deal of skill involved in safe acceleration.
+Accelerating is something that all drivers do, but many are oblivious to the way in which they do it.
+In fact many drivers probably fail to realize that there is a good deal of skill involved in safe acceleration.

-The first thing to learn is the three A’s: AVOID AGGRESSIVE ACCELERATION!
+The first thing to remember is to avoid AGGRESSIVE acceleration!

-Get the basics of accelerating right and your journeys should be much more comfortable.
+Get the basics of accelerating right and your trips should be more comfortable, safer, and better for the environment!

 Attitude